SCIAC CHAMPIONS: 1989, 1990, 1993, 2000, 2001, 2002, 2004, 2016, 2017, 2018

 - Cohesive – Team first mentality

-We are always looking for initiative driven, competitors in the classroom, as well as on the ball field.
+We are always looking for an initiative driven, competitors in the classroom, as well as on the ball field.
 We strive for a 3.5 GPA or higher.
-Each year we average six to nine players that make ULV Scholar Athlete Award, SCIAC Academic All-Conference honors, as well as NCAA Academic All-America Honors.
+Each year we average six to nine players that make ULV Scholar-Athlete Award, SCIAC Academic All-Conference honors, as well as NCAA Academic All-America Honors.
 Academic and athletic achievement for our student-athletes is very prevalent and very doable if you put your mind to it and work hard.